 - Students on the MA in Poetry: Creativity and Criticism will have ample opportunity to present their work to the public, through readings (including the successful Lifeboat Readings series), and journals, such as The Yellow Nib (published in association with the Seamus Heaney Centre) or The Open Ear (produced by PhD students at the Seamus Heaney Centre).
-Students are encouraged to take up internship positions with The Yellow Nib and the Belfast-based poetry journal, Irish Pages.
+Students are encouraged to take up internship positions with both The Yellow Nib and the Belfast-based poetry journal, Irish Pages.

 World Class Facilities

 - The MA in Poetry is based at the Seamus Heaney Centre for Poetry, under the auspices of School of English.
 This Centre is the first Centre of Excellence for poetry in Ireland.
 Poets in the Centre include Ciaran Carson, and Leontia Flynn; its; director is the poetry critic Fran Brearton.

 - The Centre provides resources for emerging and established poets, researchers and critics, and serves to link creativity to criticism and academic scholarship.
 The Centre also ensures that the dynamic tradition of poetry at Queen's extends to a wide audience and is of benefit to students, writers, and the community.